 For example, as recently as October 2015, the waiting time to get a green card for a caregiver born in the Philippines (where many of the caregivers were born) was over 7 years.
 However, over the past few years, the waiting times have decreased considerably.

 In July 2019, the waiting times for the Employment-Based 3rd Category (EB-3) for professionals, skilled and unskilled workers born not only in the Philippines, but in almost every country of the world, shrunk to zero!
-In October 2019, the waiting time for Filipinos in the EB-3 category is 2 years.
+In July 2022, the waiting time for caregivers in the EB-3 category is 3 years.

 Who qualifies as a caregiver?
 Generally, employers will request that a caregiver have 2-3 years of experience caring for seniors or patients.
 Among those who qualify as caregivers are nurses, whether RNs, LPNs or CNAs.